Boise State Broncos: Conference affiliations

-Teams sponsored
+Sports sponsored

-Boise State University sponsors teams in seven men's and eleven women's NCAA sanctioned sports, primarily competing in the Mountain West Conference, with the beach volleyball program competing in the Southland Conference, men's indoor track competing in the Mountain Pacific Sports Federation, and gymnastics in the Mountain Rim Gymnastics Conference.
+Boise State University sponsors teams in seven men's and eleven women's NCAA sanctioned sports, primarily competing in the Mountain West Conference, with the beach volleyball program competing in the Southland Conference.

-Varsity sports

 Football

-The Boise State Broncos Football program represents Boise State University in college football and compete in the Football Bowl Subdivision (FBS) of Division I as a member of the Mountain West Conference.
-They are led by head coach Andy Avalos, and play their home games at Albertsons Stadium.
+The football competes in the Football Bowl Subdivision (FBS) of Division I as a member of the Mountain West Conference.
+The head coach is currently Spencer Danielson, and the team plays their home games at Albertsons Stadium.

 Basketball

-The Boise State Broncos Basketball program represents Boise State University in college basketball and compete in the NCAA Division 1 as a member of the Mountain West Conference.
+The basketball program competes in the NCAA Division 1 as a member of the Mountain West Conference.
 They are led by coach Leon Rice, and play their home games at ExtraMile Arena.

 Soccer

 The 2009 women's soccer team participated in the first round of the NCAA Women's Soccer Championship tournament.
 Boise State was eliminated in the first round, losing to host UCLA 7–1 on Friday, November 13.